 Export¶

 Export lets you save annotations and file paths from your dataset in common formats.
 Exports can be triggered from the GUI or through the Python API.
-You can export an entire dataset or a filtered subset based on tags, or other criteria when using the Python API.
+You can export an entire dataset or a filtered subset using collection filters, or other criteria when using the Python API.

 The following export formats are supported: